Martchus/passwordmanager/README.md

 * When building with Qt Widgets GUI support, the following Qt modules are required (version 5.6 or higher): core gui widgets
 * When building with support for the experimental Qt Quick GUI, the following Qt/KDE modules are required (version 5.12 or higher): core gui qml quick quickcontrols2 kirigami

+To specify the major Qt version to use, set `QT_PACKAGE_PREFIX` (e.g. add `-DQT_PACKAGE_PREFIX:STRING=Qt6` to the CMake arguments).
+There's also `KF_PACKAGE_PREFIX` for KDE dependencies.
+Note that the Qt Quick GUI always requires the same major Qt version as your KDE modules use.

 ### Building this straight
 0. Install (preferably the latest version of) the CGG toolchain or Clang, the required Qt modules, OpenSSL, iconv, zlib, CMake and Ninja.